Regular Purchase Orders

 - The goods or services are a one time purchase.

 - The order involves a specific quantity and unit price.

-- Any type of asset over $2,000 that may need a property tag.
+- Any type of asset $2,000 or more that will require a property tag.

 Login to Banner and open FPAREQN

 - Tab through the Order Date and Transaction Date fields (these default to the current date).

 - In the Delivery Date field enter the expected delivery date.
 Verify with the vendor that the delivery date is obtainable.